EvolEcolGroup/tidypopgen/cran-comments.md

 * Do not install packages in examples or functions (related to R/gt_snmf.R):
   Implemented.

 * There was a false positive of usage of install.packages() in a few functions (e.g. R/gt_as_genind.R; R/gt_as_genlight.R; R/gt_extract_f2.R;R/windows_indiv_roh.R):
   The error message we give includes the suggestion of using `install.packages()` to install the packages required to run the function, but no package is installed automatically.

-* Include copyright holders mentioned in function documentations in the DESCRIPTION file: Implemented
+* Include original authors of code modified and used in our package in the DESCRIPTION file (they were only named in the author field of the function documentations): Implemented